medsuet/Xcelerium-IC-Design-Training/Mujtaba/README.md

 - **Description:** Read the `README.md` file in `Sequential_Adder` folder which contains files that implement binary adder to practice the deeper concepts of the sequential circuit.

+## Implementation of Sequential Binary Multiplication

+- **Description:** Read the `README.md` file in `Sequential_Signed_Multiplier` folder which contains files that implement sequential binary multiplier to practice the deeper concepts of the sequential circuit.